 Whether you are an absolute beginner, a professional clock repairer, an experienced watchmaker, a seasoned trader or an avid collector, the BHI can help you get started and develop your knowledge and skills and which can lead to nationally accredited awards.

-You can choose two different types of learning – practical short courses or long-term distance learning.
+You can choose two different types of learning – practical short courses or home study courses which lead to qualifications.

 professional tutors, workshops and tools